chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**
 - _Smart inverses_ is a brand-new inspired feature, which mp-units added just last week!

-There's also an example of a "negative influence".
+There are also "negative influence".
 Units libraries are laboratories for ideas, and sometimes those ideas don't work out.

 **(click)**
 The nholthaus library has automatic conversion from dimensionless quantities, like _percent_, to raw